CharaChorder/CCOS-firmware/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: 'Enhancement: '
+type: feature
-labels: enhancement
+assignees:
-assignees: ''
+  - Theaninova
 ---

 **Is your feature request related to a problem?
 Please describe.**